syedshazli/Leetcode-Practice/README.md

 * If the key is greater than length of array/2, then we found our number.
 Return this number as the answer
 * If this was never accessed, return 0
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 10]: Contains Duplicate: Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+EASY: [Problem 10]: Contains Duplicate: Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.